sebepedroslab/chromatin-evolution-analysis/results_toolkit_phylo/README.md

-# hPTM read-out toolkit
+# Chromatin machinery toolkit

-Run these commands from the present folder.
+Unless otherwise indicated, you can run all these commands from the present folder.
+All `qsub` calls are bash scripts that can be run run locally, if needed.

 ## Pfam database